petterreinholdtsen/battery-stats/README.md

 bugs can be introduced in several ways:

 *   There are different ways of measuring "how full" a battery is.
-    Apparantly, it can be measured by the charging current.
+    Apparently, it can be measured by the charging current.
 Such a measurement has to be "calibrated" with knowledge of the battery type (NiCad, LiIon etc), number of cells etc.